-A brand new tailored MSc in Local Government Legal Professional Leadership has now launched with the University of Northumbria and LLG are offering a 3K Bursary to help fund this course for the first 12 eligible LLG members who apply.
+A brand new tailored MSc in Local Government Legal Professional Leadership has now launched with the University of Northumbria and LLG are offering a 3K Bursary to help fund this course.
+Further funds can also be obtained by solicitors from the Local Government Legal Society Trust.
+Places are still available so why not go for it?!
 Click for more information.

 The Masters distance learner course in Local Government Legal Professional Leadership with Northumbria University is now open for applications.